Our Specialists

 Michael's work covers the full shape of a high-performing fundraising operation.
 This includes global strategy, universal training standards, knowledge management and systems infrastructure.
 It also includes team building and culture.

 Michael has 22 years of practitioner experience at every level of the industry.
 He also consults independently through TurtoLoco, working with organisations that want fundraising operations to grow stronger over time.
+The aim is lasting strength, not just this year's target.

 Michael Cronin spent seven years as Regional Learning and Development Systems Architect at UNICEF East Asia Pacific where he designed the frameworks, performance systems and training infrastructure for face-to-face (F2F) fundraising.

 Michael built Asia Pacific into UNICEF's highest annual F2F revenue region in the world.
-He is based in Bangkok, Thailand.

-Some work needs skills beyond our core team and named partners.
-For this, we draw on a wider network of supporting specialists.
 We bring them in when a job calls for their specific area of skill.
 Lived experience specialists are always paid for their skill and experience.

 Like our partners, these specialists are people we know and trust.
 They are matched to the work, and they are paid fairly for their skill.
-The areas below show the range of support we can rely on.

 Anti-Racism